Jay Dobyns: Federal law enforcement career

 Dobyns became a Special Agent with the Bureau of Alcohol, Tobacco and Firearms (ATF) in 1987.
-Less than a week after beginning operational duty, he was taken hostage at gunpoint in the Tucson desert while serving an arrest warrant on a convicted felon who was recently released from prison.
-The suspect forced Dobyns into the driver seat of the officers' undercover car, which was immediately surrounded by the other agents with guns drawn.
+On November 19, 1987, less than a week after beginning operational duty, he was taken hostage at gunpoint in a trailer park near Tucson Airport while serving an arrest warrant on Brent Provestgaard, a convicted felon who had recently been released from prison.
+Provestgaard forced Dobyns into the driver seat of the officers' undercover car, which was immediately surrounded by the other agents with guns drawn.
 During a brief standoff, the agitated gunman repeatedly screamed at Dobyns to drive away.
-When Dobyns intentionally pulled the car keys from the ignition and dropped them to the floor, the assailant fired a single .38 caliber pistol bullet into Dobyns' lung, which exited his upper chest.
+Dobyns told Sher and Marsden for their book Angels of Death that he was thinking at the time: "This guy is probably going to shoot me one way or the other.
+I'd rather have him shoot me with my people around me versus driving me twenty miles out into the desert and killing me there".
+When Dobyns intentionally pulled the car keys from the ignition and dropped them to the floor, Provestgaard fired a single .38 caliber pistol bullet into Dobyns' lung, which exited his upper chest.
 The other ATF agents instantly opened fire from both sides of the car, killing the gunman.
-Critically wounded, Dobyns was rushed to a Tucson hospital, where Dr. Richard Carmona, who later became the 17th United States Surgeon General, performed emergency trauma surgery that saved Dobyns' life.
+As Dobyns lay bleeding on the floor of the car, he recalled: "I was lying in the desert thinking, I got shot before I even got my first paycheque!
+You know what, I'm going to fuckin' die.
+I have been on the job a week and I'm going to die in this fuckin' trailer park".
+Critically wounded, Dobyns was rushed to Kino Community Hospital in Tucson, where Dr. Richard Carmona, who later became the 17th United States Surgeon General, performed emergency trauma surgery that saved Dobyns' life.
+The shooting ended Dobyns' marriage.
+His 21-year-old wife told him: "I don't want you to do this anymore".
+Dobyns replied: "This is what I'm supposed to do.
+This is what I want to do".
+Shortly afterwards, Dobyns' wife filed for divorce.